jesseduffield/lazygit/CONTRIBUTING.md

 If you keep having to do some setup steps to reproduce an issue, read the Testing section below to see how to create an integration test by recording a lazygit session.
 It's pretty easy!

 If you want to trigger a debug session from VSCode, you can use the following snippet.
-Note that the 'console' key is not, at the time of writing, in a stable release.
+Note that the `console` key is, at the time of writing, still an experimental feature.

 ```jsonc
 // .vscode/launch.json